pandysong/blog/content/post/read_source_code_with_active_line_highlighted.md

 the files to the ones actually used.

-But that is not perfact: in the production code like u-boot there are many macros, in an active file which is used in compilation some are active but some are not.
+But that is not perfact: in the production code like u-boot there are many macros, in an active file which is used in compilation some lines are active (compiled) but some are not (not under any macro).
 When we are reading the code, unless we are debugging in a debugger we do not immediately know which part of code is active (generatting machine code), and which part of code is inactive.

 This document intends to resolve this issue in a simple way.

 ## objdump

 objdump could dump the line numbers and corresponding assemble code.
-We could them only get the filename
+We could then only get the filename:

 ```
 aarch64-linux-gnu-objdump -d -l <elf_file> | sed -n "s/\(.*\.[chS]\):\([0-9]*\).*/\1:\2/p"